majodev/majodev.github.io/src/notes/metalsmith plugins.md

 ```

 ## metalsmith-filetimestamp
 I only want to add a `date` field to my `YAML`, if I need to trick the reader (*yes, you!*) into thinking that page was published later than I originally created it.
-Hence, why not read the `createdAt` date from the filesystem, additionally, outputting the `lastModified` date of a page would also be a nice thing to have.
+Hence, why not read the `createdAt` date from the file system, additionally, outputting the `lastModified` date of a page would also be a nice thing to have.

 This plugin appends both of these keys to your metalsmith files' metadata.